-- Cost reimbursable subawards will be used in most cases. - Fixed amount subawards may only be used with prior written approval of the Federal awarding agency up to the Simplified Acquisition Threshold (currently \$150K)
+- Cost reimbursable subawards will be used in most cases. - Fixed amount subawards may be used up to the Simplified Acquisition Threshold (currently \$250K) in many cases without written approval of the Federal awarding agency, however PC requires fixed amount subawards to be determined at preaward and disclosed and approved in a written budget justification to the sponsor.